Top 10 Best CBD Oil Products for Sleep Aid & Insomnia (2023 Update)

 Royal CBD is one of the few companies that practice what they preach.
 They claim to use high-grade ingredients and ordering a bottle to test I wasn’t let down.
 Everything feels quality with this company.
 The hemp oil tastes fresh and clean, and the MCT oil contains absolutely zero impurities.

-The brand even provides up to date third-party lab tests publicly on its website.
-This is a big step in the right direction for Royal CBD because it proves the company believes in what they sell and want to offer as much transparency to their customers as possible.
+The brand even provides up-to-date third-party lab tests publicly on its website.
+This is a big step in the right direction for Royal CBD because it proves the company believes in what they sell and want to offer as much transparency to its customers as possible.

 Royal CBD was launched in 2018, selling only two types of products: full-spectrum CBD oil and Zero-THC CBD Gummies (read our gummies buying guide for more information).
-Only later in 2019 did the company begin branching out to sell CBD-infused topicals and CBD capsules as well.
+Only later in 2019 did the company begin branching out to sell CBD-infused topical creams.

-Royal CBD continues to grow and release new products every few months.
+Royal CBD continues to grow and release new products every few months such as CBD capsules that help fight insomnia.
 I’ve tested all of them and have yet to be disappointed.

 CBD oil from Royal is sourced from Colorado-grown organic hemp, which already speaks to the quality of these oils.
 Colorado is well-known for producing some of the best hemp in North America.